The Stackelberg Minimum Spanning Tree Game on Planar and Bounded-Treewidth Graphs: Series-Parallel Graphs

 Motivated by this result, we introduce some more notations.
 For a subset $Z \subseteq E(G)$ of edges, we define $\mc(Z)$ as the maximum cost of a red edge in $Z$ if $Z \cap R(G) \neq \varnothing$, as $c_{0}=0$ otherwise.
 (The two letters $\mc$ stand for ``max cost''.)
 We define $\bneck{G}{F}{s}{t}$ as

 Similarly,

 Thus, the price assigned to the edge $st\in F$ in Lemma~\ref{lem-opt-for-fixed-blue} is $\redbneck{G}{F}{s}{t}$.
-Also, we will consider graphs that do not necessarily contain a red spanning tree; this is why we need to treat the case where $\paths{G}{F}{s}{t}$ or $\redpaths{G}{F}{s}{t}$ is empty in the above definitions.
+Also, for the purpose of induction, we will consider graphs that do not necessarily contain a red spanning tree; this is why we need to treat the case where $\paths{G}{F}{s}{t}$ or $\redpaths{G}{F}{s}{t}$ is empty in the above definitions.

 In what follows, we let $[k] := \{ 0,1,\ldots , k\}$.
 Our dynamic programming solution for series-parallel graphs associates a value to each pair $(H, q)$, where $q\in [k]^2$, and $H$ is a graph appearing in the series-parallel decomposition of $G$.